Fastode is an experimental boilerplate / framework based on Fastify.

 - Sample API app - https://github.com/techformist/fastode-api-app

 I should call Fastode just a boilerplate.
 Other than the structure and easy/quick start, it adds no value what Fastify and its plugins offer (as of today atleast).

 Fastode installs Fastify along with select plugins to -

 Both the core Fastode package and your custom app can use Fastify plugins.
 The API sample app registers both plugin folders.
 Everything is stitched together in a basic (probably naive) way.

 There is no fancy DI, no custom ORM and anything else.
 In other words - it is quite useless as a framework today :)

 Cool, shall I start using it?

 - Don’t.
 Not right now

-- Read the last sentence
+- Read the previous sentence once more

 I will include JWT auth and ObjectionJS at some point in the future to make the package more useful.
 So check back and comment if you love to live on the edge with experimental NodeJS-based servers.